yugiohfi/yugiohswap/SPECIFICATIONS.md

 uint256 cost = numerator / denominator;
 ```

-where `cost` is the amount of currency that needs to be sent to NiftySwap for the given `_tokenBoughtAmount` of token $i$ being purchased.
+where `cost` is the amount of currency that needs to be sent to YuGiOhSwap for the given `_tokenBoughtAmount` of token $i$ being purchased.
 Rounding errors could lead to a smaller value of `cost` than expected, favoring the buyer, hence we add `1` to the amount that is required to be sent if a rounding error occurred.

 For `_tokenToCurrency()`, the rounding error can occur at